Jared Goff? John Wolford? Rams won’t say who will start at QB against Seahawks in wild-card game

 “He’s the guy that makes their offense go,” defensive coordinator Ken Norton Jr. said Tuesday.

-As for who will hand it to him, McVay insists that for now, that’s a wait-and-see proposition.
+As for who will hand the ball to him, McVay insists that for now, that’s a wait-and-see proposition.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.